marek-carlisle/chatspace-solo-project/README.md

 ![VSCode Debug Bar](documentation/images/vscode-debug-bar.png)

+## Testing Routes with Postman

+If you want to use Postman with this repo, you will need to set up requests in Postman to register a user and login a user at a minimum.
+Then you'll need to add the `localhost` cookie to each request _after_ logging in.

+You can [Import the sample routes JSON file](./PostmanPrimeSoloRoutes.json) by clicking Import in Passport.
+Select the file.

+This will create a Collection in Postman named 'Prime Solo Routes.'
+It has three routes defined to get you started:

+- `POST /api/user/register` registers a new user, see body to change username/password
+- `POST /api/user/login` will login a user, see body to change username/password
+- `GET /api/user` will get user information, be default it's not very much

 ## Production Build

 Before pushing to Heroku, run `npm run build` in terminal.
 This will create a build folder that contains the code Heroku will be pointed at.
 You can test this build by typing `npm start`.
 Keep in mind that `npm start` will let you preview the production build but will **not** auto update.